-'Avatar' passes $1 billion milestone worldwide
+Box office records broken as 'Avatar' passes $1 billion milestone worldwide

-Na'vi ahead of dinosaurs, following 'Christ'
+Na'vi leading dinosaurs, following 'Christ'

 Jan.
-5, '10, update: Avatar, which earlier today received a 2010 Producers Guild Award nomination, continued to keep the domestic box office afire on Monday, Jan.
+5 update: Avatar, which earlier today received a Producers Guild Award nomination, continued to keep the domestic box office afire on Monday, Jan.
 4, even if overall figures have dropped dramatically now that the year-end holiday season is over.

 Sam Worthington.
 Zoe Saldana.
 Stephen Lang.
 Giovanni Ribisi.
 CCH Pounder.
 Wes Studi.
 Dileep Rao.

-Three-time Oscar nominee Sigourney Weaver (lead for Aliens, 1986, and Gorillas in the Mist, 1988; supporting for Working Girl, 1988).
+Three-time Oscar nominee Sigourney Weaver (as Best Actress for Aliens, 1986, and Gorillas in the Mist, 1988; as Best Supporting Actress for Working Girl, 1988).

 Joel David Moore.
 Matt Gerald.
 Laz Alonso.
 Michelle Rodriguez.
 Sean Patrick Murphy.
 Sean Anthony Moran.